Marylouise Meder Internship

 Meder earned her doctoral degree in 1964 from the University of Michigan’s School of Information.
 She had a long career in library science, working in college libraries and later teaching at Drexel University, Rutgers University, and Texas Woman’s University before joining the Emporia State University faculty.
 Meder taught at Emporia State University’s Library and Information Management from 1971 until her retirement in 1991.
 Dr. Meder was a life member of KSHS, Inc., since 1976.

 Internship is a full-time position (40 hours per week) for eight weeks during the summer.
 The endowment provides for a $2,500 stipend.

 How to apply

 Students must submit these materials:

-- One Meder internship will be offered in 2016: records and collections, or digital initiatives, see job descriptions for these two jobs
+- One Meder internship will be offered in summer 2017: see job description

 - Explain how the internship fits into the student's career plan